This post was most recently updated on September 25th, 2021.3 min read.

 The whole error message might be something like this:

 ##[error]Pulumi CLI login command failed. error: problem logging in: unable to open bucket azblob://pulumistatedev: azureblob.OpenBucket: accountName is required

 Ah – the error message is not quite clear, but the issue is simple.

 Pulumi can host your stack state information in multiple different sources: Pulumi backend that you host yourself, Pulumi-as-a-Service, or in blob storage on Azure.

-This exception is then thrown, when you have configured a blob storage to be used for storing your stack’s state.
-So essentially, having storage account is a prerequisite for this how-to.
+This exception is then thrown when you have configured a blob storage to be used for storing your stack’s state.
+So essentially, having a storage account is a prerequisite for this how-to.

 Note, that if you’re NOT trying to use Azure blob storage to host your state information, please host it somewhere else and remove a reference like this from your build:

 Or if you’re a classic kinda guy, something like this:

 Still, want to go forward with the blob storage?
 Great, onwards to the solution!

 In case you DO want to proceed with using Azure blob storage to host your Stack state, here’s how you can fix your pipeline: